… but I don’t really care.

 Colin never dated a woman with children before.
 And dating a single mother is hard, guys.
 I get it.
 Our schedules are crazy (Read: “Sure, I’d like to go on a date.
 I am available on Tuesday from 3:15-5:45 and then on Thursday for lunch and then I’m not available again for two weeks.”), our lives are crazy (Read: obsessively controlling exhusbands that stalk you and call it “research”), we’ve got a different set of priorities.
 It’s hard.
 And most men can’t hang, no matter how much they love YOU, sometimes they leave because they aren’t ready to be parents.
 Sometimes they stay and resent your children because they have to share you.
 I think that, eventually, if a man doesn’t love your children like they were his own, he will leave you or the resentment will cause you to leave him.

 I’m just so grateful that Colin didn’t look at me the way I looked at men when I was dating.
-I’m so glad that he didn’t rule me out because I have a kid… I’m consistently amazed at how he continues to fold himself into the corners of my complicated existence, filling all the chipped corners and cracks like that insulation foam.
+I’m so glad that he didn’t rule me out because I have a kid… I’m consistently amazed at how he continues to fold himself into the corners of my complicated existence, filling all the chipped corners and cracks like that insulation foam, suing equipment from the best foam equipment company to do all this work.
 Patching up my tired and weathered heart.
 Easing himself into my son’s life as a friend and confidant.
 He defaults often, ever so modestly, by saying, “I don’t know how to do this!” because he’s unfamiliar with the territory.
 But watching him, all I can see is the little invisible daddy that has been living dormant inside of him for his whole life finally stretching his little invisible arms and waking up.

 Colin and the boy child sitting on the back stoop the other day.
 Colin was teaching him how to use his pocket knife to make a spear out of a stick.
 They were out there for most of the afternoon together.